ThomasQuinnKelly/bip-reference-person/bip-reference-inttest/README.md

 `src/test/resources/users/va` - All the property files for VA users should go under this folder.

 `src/inttest/resources/logback-test.xml` - Logback Console Appender pattern and loggers defined for this project.
-Various packakges and their corresponding log levels are specified here.
-By Default, the log level is WARN but it can be overridden by runtime parameter.
+Various packages and their corresponding log levels are specified here.
+By Default, the log level is WARN and it can be overridden by runtime environment variable.
 For e.g., -DLOG_LEVEL_BIP_FRAMEWORK_TEST=INFO

 `src/inttest/resources/config/vetservices-inttest-dev.properties` – DEV configuration properties such as URL are specified here.